marco-wilhelm/marco-wilhelm.github.io/index.md

 ## Scientific Talks

+0. **Integrating Cognitive Principles From ACT-R Into Probabilistic Conditional Reasoning by Taking the Example of Maximum Entropy Reasoning**
+   35th International Florida Artificial Intelligence Research Society Conference (FLAIRS 2022).
+   _Jensen Beach, Florida, USA, and virtual (May 17, 2022)_
 0. **Context-Based Inferences from Probabilistic Conditionals with Default Negation at Maximum Entropy** 34th International Conference of the Florida Artificial Intelligence Research Society (FLAIRS 2021).
    _North Miami Beach, Florida, USA, and virtual (May 17, 2021)_